Developer: SIE Japan Studio, Project Siren Publisher: SIE Release date: 2017

 Developer: Supermassive Games Publisher: SIE Release date: 2015

 Its detractors might say that it isn’t much of a game, but don’t listen to them.
 Until Dawn is one of the greatest horror games ever made and easily the best you can find on PlayStation 4.
-An engaging storyline and trope-poking script make this an essential.
+An engaging storyline, ease of accessibility, and a trope-poking script make this an essential horror.

 Gameplay is basic, which might dissuade some people, but it actually aids your investment in what’s going on in Supermassive Games’ intricate, insular world.
 If you’re ever in the mood for a horror game that can tell as good a story as it can make you revert to the foetal position, Until Dawn should certainly be at the top of your list.